ductuanxt2/ductuanxt2/README.md

 # Hey There!
 - My name on the internet is ductuanxt2.
-- I like to code random things for fun, and play games.
+- I like to do random stuff for fun.
-  - Mostly play with friends, not much alone.
 - [My website](https://ductuanxt2.vercel.app).

 # My Statistics